 Tyrion finally bites back against his father Tywin in "The Children" after the latter condemned him to death for a regicide he did not commit, which was simply the latest and greatest slight Tywin committed against his son, after treating him like dirt for almost his entire life.
 Despite Tywin's efforts to try and gain control over the situation, he gets crossbowed while on the privy.
-Also kills Shae (his lover) for betraying him at his trial.
+Tyrion also kills Shae (his lover) for betraying him at his trial, before fleeing Westeros.

 In the same episode, his sister Cersei also finally gets back at her father.
 Tywin refuses to budge from shipping her off to an arranged marriage so Cersei plays her trump card: she threatens to destroy House Lannister by telling everyone the truth (the incest between her and her twin brother Jaime which has been going on for years).
 Tywin seems confused about what "The truth" is, and at first Cersei scoffs that he is merely feigning ignorance.
 With growing realization, she assesses that even the brilliant Tywin Lannister never noticed what was going on between his own children, when all it would have taken was one attentive moment in the past twenty years.
 Tywin is still apparently confused, so with a merciless grin Cersei reveals that all of the rumors about her and Jaime (and the children he thought were her ex-husbands being Jaime's) are true – she will tell everyone and destroy Tywin's vaunted family legacy, even though it will also mean her death and her son Tommen's death.

 An almost literal example from Sansa Stark in Season 6.
 After Jon Snow gives a No-Holds-Barred Beatdown to Ramsay Bolton and decides to leave the bastard at his sister's mercy, Sansa savors every second of telling abusive husband Ramsay that House Bolton dies with him, before siccing his hounds which he had starved for a week on him (making this a literal example), walking away with a Psychotic Smirk on her face as he screams in agony.

 Daenerys, when she finally stands up to Viserys.